AmuzaTkts/jsonapi-errors/README.md

 ```

 ## Multiple errors
-There's also the possibility to add multiple errors with different status codes.
+This package adds the possibility to add multiple errors with different status
-In this case, the lib will check for the range of the errors and will return the
+codes.
+The package will check for the range of the errors and will set the main
-lower bound.
+status key to the lower bound of the error class.

-Eg: If I add an error `501` and `502`, the lib will return the error `500`.
+Eg: If add an error `501` and `502`, the main status key will be `500`.

 ```Go
 bag := NewBag()